 In addition, we offer nutrition education, assistance with applications for SNAP benefits and Medicaid and case management for single mothers working to break the cycle of poverty.
-Our seasonal programs include Back To School with BEAM, providing school supplies to local families, and other services such as Thanksgiving food.
+Our seasonal programs include Back To School with BEAM and other services such as Thanksgiving food.
 We also collaborate with many other service providers to ensure that clients receive coordinated guidance toward self-reliance.

-- 855 Children helped with school supplies, clothing, shoes and supplies at Back to School with BEAM
+More than 700 children helped with school supplies, clothing, shoes and supplies at Back to School with BEAM.

-- $232,936 in rent and utility and other assistance provided to qualified families at the beaches; more dollar$ into the local economy.
-Additional funds from Beaches Energy and Atlantic Beach Water and Sewer Department distributed through BEAM
+$312,223 in rent, utility, and other assistance provided to qualified families at the beaches.
+Additional funds from Beaches Energy and Atlantic Beach Water and Sewer Department were distributed through BEAM.